Daniilms/TODO-React/README.md

 ## About

-This is TODO App.
+This is a TODO App.
 You can add , delete and change status for your tasks.
 Also you can add your tasks to different folders.

 ## Current status